LiBa001/disputils/README.rst

 * just discord.py and a basic ``discord.Client``
 * discord.py commands extension (``discord.ext.commands``) and a ``Bot``

-In the following we're going to use the second way since it's a bit easier.
+In the following examples we're going to use the second way since it's a bit easier.

 .. code-block:: py